neuronest/transformer/README.md

 This is a PyTorch implementation of the Transformer architecture described in the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762).

-The implemented architecture is intended specifically for tackling the Sequence to Sequence tasks.
+The implemented architecture is intended specifically for tackling Sequence to Sequence tasks.

 To improve the readability of matrix products inside the Transformer architecture,